 Bank Account

-Every newcomer who sets up their new life in the Netherlands needs to open a Dutch bank account for normal daily life and also receive a monthly salary, and pay monthly living costs such as rent, insurance, buying online, in-market, or groceries and in one word for everything in modern and high industrial and digital life.
+All newcomers who set up their new lives in the Netherlands need to open a bank account for regular daily life, receive a monthly salary, and pay monthly living costs such as rent, insurance, buying online, in-market, or groceries—in one word, for everything in modern, high-industrial, and digital life.

 Banks in the Netherlands

-All banks have the same services and facilities for private and business activities but with different histories and also different monthly or annual service charges.
+All banks have the same services and facilities for private and business activities but different monthly or annual service charges.

 Digital / Mobile banks